Environmental Radiation Laboratory

-The CNRP has a record of research into issues of environmental radioactivity that extends over a period of more than thirty years.
+The Centre for Nuclear and Radiation Physics (CNRP) has a record of research into issues of environmental radioactivity that extends over a period of more than thirty years.

 These interests have lead to the recent establishment of a purpose built environmental radiation laboratory, most notably containing four lead-shielded hyperpure Ge gamma spectroscopy systems.